guyc/py-gaugette/README.md

         last_state = state
 ```

+Pin numbers are Wiring pin numbers.
+They differ from hardware pin or GPIO ids.
-Depending on your hardware set up you will have to call gaugette.switch.Switch(SW_PIN, False) to set the pull up resistor properly
+Depending on your hardware set up you will have to call gaugette.switch.Switch(SW_PIN, False) to set the pull up resistor properly.

 Discussion At
 =============